inspire-eu-validation/download-service/A.28.IR31.TGR29.datasetFeedDownloadLinkDetails.md

 **Test method**

-* test if at least one feed entry is available with at least one [link](#downloadlink) to download a file
+* Test if at least one feed entry is available with at least one [link](#downloadlink) to download a file.
-* resolve all [links](#downloadlink) in the dataset feed.
-Use HTTP HEAD to avoid downloading large datasets where possible.
+* Resolve all [links](#downloadlink) in the dataset feed and check that fetching them does not result in an error or a zero-length resource.
+Validators may interrupt the downloads of the resources after receiving enough of the response to determine the above conditions.
+Validators must not create any errors considering the file format integrity or completeness.

 **Reference(s)**: